project-akri/akri/docs/extensibility.md

 reqwest = "0.10.8"
 ```

-## Update Configuration CRD
+## Update Akri Configuration Custom Resource Definition (CRD)
-Now we need to update the Configuration CRD so that we can pass some properties to our new protocol handler.
+Now we need to update the Akri Configuration CRD so that we can pass some properties to our new protocol handler.
 First, lets create our data structures.

 The first step is to create a DiscoveryHandler configuration struct.
-This struct will be used to deserialize the CRD contents and will be passed on to our HttpDiscoveryHandler.
+This struct will be used to deserialize the Configuration CRD contents and will be passed on to our HttpDiscoveryHandler.
 Here we are specifying that users must pass in the URL of a discovery service which will be queried to find our HTTP-based Devices.
 Add this code to `shared/src/akri/configuration.rs`:

 ```rust
 /// This defines the HTTP data stored in the Configuration